 Plant tomatoes deep, and they grow new roots from the buried stem.
 I leave about 1/3 of the plant above ground.

 Add a balanced fertilizer with calcium to the planting hole.
 Avoid excess nitrogen (manure), which promotes more leaves but less fruit.

 I also mulch, trellis and often add a soaker hose under the mulch for watering.

 To get the full scoop on planting and TLC for your best tomato crop ever, visit Growing Tomatoes (Organically) – 11 Tips for Success.

 Troubleshooting Common Problems When You Grow Tomatoes from Seed

 Sometime when you grow tomatoes from seed, your little seedlings fail to thrive.
 We cover some common problems below.

 Tomato Seedlings Drop Dead

-To help prevent damping off, some folks sprinkle sand over the dirt when they plant seeds – just enough to cover the top of the soil – but if you maintain proper moisture levels and good circulation, damping off shouldn't be a problem.
+To help prevent damping off, some folks sprinkle sand over the dirt when they plant seeds.
+If you maintain proper moisture levels and good circulation, damping off shouldn't be a problem.